 Drivers who do not get enough sleep, commercial truck drivers or other long shift drivers, drivers who take medications that make them drowsy, and drivers with untreated sleep disorders all contribute to a dangerous condition on U.S. roadways that leads to thousands of serious accidents every year.
 Over 100 Californians are killed every year in drowsy driving accidents, and drowsy drivers should be held accountable for the injury and deaths they cause by compensating the victims and their families.
 Drivers must make sure that they get enough sleep before getting behind the wheel.

-If you need legal help after a drowsy driving accident or other car crash in California, contact the seasoned, knowledgeable, and driven Stockton and Sutter Creek personal injury attorneys at Redkey Gordon Law Corp for a no-cost consultation at 209-267-1685.
+If you need legal help after a drowsy driving accident or other car crash in California, contact the seasoned, knowledgeable, and driven Sutter Creek personal injury attorneys at Redkey Gordon Law Corp for a no-cost consultation at 209-267-1685.